BestTimesToVisit.com Logo

 Frequently Asked Questions

 If you're dreaming of seeing humpback whales, aim for July through September.
-This is the peak season for them to breed and calve in the warm waters off Anakao.
-The weather during these months is generally dry and sunny, with pleasant temperatures, making it ideal for both whale watching tours and enjoying the beaches.
+This is peak season for them to calve and breed in the warm waters off Anakao.
+The weather during these months is generally dry and sunny, with pleasant temperatures, making it ideal for both whale watching tours and exploring the coastline.

-How do I get around Anakao and to nearby islands like Nosy Ve?
+How do I get around Anakao and to nearby attractions like Nosy Ve?

-What's the deal with money and communication in Anakao?
+What's the best way to handle money and communication in Anakao?

 What is the cheapest month to visit Anakao, Madagascar?